Kathmandu to Lhasa Tour via Everest Base Camp-9 days

 - International flights to Kathmandu and out of Lhasa

 - Nepal visa

-We will be staying at Hotel Snow Land in Nyalam, Snow Leopard Guest House in Lotingri/Dingri, Mansarovar Hotel in Sakya, Kasar Hotel in Shigatse, Gyantse Hotel in Gyantse, Yarlung River Hotel in Tsedang and Kyichu Hotel in Lhasa.
-All accommodations are based on a twin-shared basis.
+We will be staying at Hotel Snow Land in Nyalam, Snow Leopard Guest House in Lotingri/Dingri, Qomolangma Hotel in Shegar, Gesar Hotel in Shigatse, Yeti Hotel in Gyantse and Kyichu Hotel in Lhasa.
+All accommodations are on a twin-shared basis.
 Single supplement will be served on request and will cost an additional US $ 350.

 Route maps are just representation of the trekking routes.
 This does not represent the exact geographical conditions.Click here for Kathmandu to Lhasa Tour via Everest Base Camp route map